Azure/aks-periscope/deployment/overlays/dev/README.md

 # Dev Overlay

 This can be used for running a locally-built Periscope image in a `Kind` cluster.
+The environment files are `gitignore`d to avoid committing any credentials or user-specific configuration to source control.

-Because `Kind` runs on Linux only, the Linux `DaemonSet` will refer to the locally-built image, whereas the Windows `DaemonSet` will refer to the latest published production Windows MCR image.
+Because `Kind` runs on Linux only, the Linux `DaemonSet` will refer to the locally-built image, whereas the Windows `DaemonSet` will refer to the latest published production Windows MCR image (to test Windows changes, use the ['dynamic image'](../dynamic-image/README.md) overlay).

 It will deploy to its own namespace, `aks-periscope-dev` to avoid conflicts with any existing Periscope deployment.